All a man needs out of life is a place to sit ‘n’ spit in the fire.

 I got to know my compost pile.
 I collected the paper, vegetable refuse, grass cuttings, and piled them up in a chicken wire silo in the back yard.
 It smelled sweet as it decomposed, and I watched the little bugs and the lizards that scampered across it.
 I watched the millipedes churning away in the compost’s belly excreting black gold.

 Occasionally, a hearty squash seed would start to sprout and I would hesitate as I turned it under with my pitchfork.
 He was trying so hard, I would muse.
 As the soil became fertile, the neighboring tree’s roots reached up and suckled at its base.
 The yellow flowers were bigger, brighter, more numerous this year.
+For those involved in food storage or processing, ensuring optimal conditions can be crucial, and finding reliable cold room installers UK can make a significant difference.
+Similarly, just as attention to detail can enhance the efficiency of a kitchen, careful consideration of restaurant interior design can significantly impact a dining experience.

 I planted some tomatoes, too.
 I placed the seeds in egg cartons and when they were “estrong enough” (Princess Bride, anyone?), moved them to beds mixed with compost soil.
 The tomatoes grew big and round, fragrant and luscious.
 Before too long, though, they began to whither.
 One by one, in a period of a three or four weeks, half of the tomatoes were dead dry sticks.
 I soon discovered my enemy – snails.
 I poured salt on one and watched him bubble and froth until he was just a puddle.
 I decided to never do that again, and the snails would have my remaining tomatoes – every last one.
 I will try again this next year.